Article

 • Can you prioritize key features and requirements for a time-tracking web app?

-Tips and best practices for incorporating ChatGPT into UX research
+Tips to incorporate ChatGPT into UX research

 Working with ChatGPT reduces time spent on UX research, making the process of gathering information easier.
 The researchers can leverage the capabilities of the tool with minimal effort.
 Here are some tips that can help: